 Target Race: There is no target race for the program, although we anticipate that many participants will target the Rock n Roll National Marathon, Yuengling Shamrock Marathon, or B&A Trail Marathon in March.
 The training is equally applicable to other spring marathons, such as Lower Potomac River, Boston, Myrtle Beach, One City Newport News, Little Rock, and Pittsburgh (among others).

-Keith is a RRCA-certified coach who has run race distances from 3K up through 100 miles, a distance he has completed six times out of seven attempts.
-He regularly competes in both road and trail races and trains with the MCRRC Experienced Marathon Program (XMP) in the summer.
+Keith is a RRCA-certified coach who has run race distances from 3K up through 314 miles.
+He regularly competes in both road and trail races.
 He has coached in 5k, 10k and marathon programs and continues coaching at the MCRRC Run Performance Lab (formerly called the Stride Clinic).

 Donald has coached with the First Time Marathon Program, Experience Marathon Program, and Advanced Marathon Program.
 He ran his first marathon in 1991 and since then has run over 60 marathons.
 He is currently attempting to complete a marathon in each of the 50 states.
 He has completed 39 so far.

-If you have additional questions, please email Keith and Donald directly at winter_amt @mcrrc.org.
+If you have additional questions, please email the coaches directly at winter_amt @mcrrc.org.